Colorado man suspected in wife's presumed death due in court - WTMJ

 “No questions asked, however much they want, I will do whatever it takes to get you back,” he said.

-Barry Morphew is set to be advised by a judge of the charges he was arrested on: first-degree murder, tampering with evidence and attempting to influence a public official.
+Barry Morphew is set to be advised by a judge in the nearby historic community of Salida, about 140 miles (229 kilometers) southwest of Denver, of the charges he was arrested on: first-degree murder, tampering with evidence and attempting to influence a public official.
+He was being held at a jail near the courthouse in the small city along the Arkansas River.

 The arrest affidavit outlining the evidence leading investigators to believe Morphew is responsible for his wife’s death has been sealed, District Attorney Linda Stanley said.
 When investigators began asking questions after his arrest, Morphew asked for a lawyer and the questioning stopped, she said.